thibaultlaurens/tech-notes/notes/10-information-security.md

 - **NVD**: National Vulnerability Database (USA).
 Maintained by NIST.
 - **OSINT**: Open-Source Intelligence.
 Data collected from publicly available sources to be used in an intelligence context.
 - **PE**: Portable Executable, a windows file format for executables.
 - **RASP**: Run-time Application Self Protection.
-Uses runtime instrumentation to detect and block computer attacks by taking advantage of information from inside the running software.
+Use runtime instrumentation to detect and block computer attacks by taking advantage of information from inside the running software.
 - **RCE**: Remote Code Execution.
 - **SAST**: Static Application Security Testing.
 - **SIEM**: Security Information and Event Management.
 Collect, normalize, correlate, aggregate, and detect anomalies across a variety of data sources.